 When Should I Replace My HVAC System?

-You should replace your system after ten years due to the system’s efficiency starting to deteriorate during this time.
+You should replace your HVAC system after ten years due to the system’s efficiency starting to deteriorate during this time.
 If you have continually rising energy bills or it costs more to repair your system than it does to replace it, it might be time to switch.
 Also, if you continually have bad air quality, hear strange sounds or notice bad smells, that can be an indicator too.

 How Do I Know Which Indoor Air Quality Product Will Work Best for My Home?

 It will all depend on what you particularly need for your home, whether it be an air cleaner, humidifier, or UV lamp.
 An air cleaner helps your HVAC unit by allowing it to capture more dust than your regular air filter.
 A humidifier will allow you to control the humidity in your home so it’s never dry and a UV lamp works with your system to remove airborne contaminants.
 It’s best to speak with an expert to determine the best gameplan to keep your IAQ at the highest levels

 What Can I Do to Control the Humidity Level in My Home?

 Getting yourself a whole-home humidifier is the best way to control the comfort in your home.
 They are typically very low maintenance and you’ll be able to control the indoor humidity no matter what it is outside.
 It also reduces airborne contaminants and allergens, so you’ll be able to have a healthier indoor air quality.

 Is it Better to Have a Heat Pump or a Split AC and Heating System in Florida?